naimbob95/Gdrive_rename_folder/README.md

 <br>

-**You can set this script as cronjob/scheduler to run daily or every minute.
+**You can use cronjob/scheduler to run daily or every minute.
 You can search cronjob google apps script.**